 It's getting out of hand in my opinion.
 A user must be presented with a screen telling them WHY an app needs a certain permission.
 They are informed if the permission may impact battery life, privacy, etc. The user has the choice of granting the permission to enable a feature they want, or denying the permission and disabling the feature.
 Seems pretty simple.
 However, the latest versions of Android can, and will stop an app from running in the background even though a user granted permission to do so.
 It can revoke permissions granted by a user to an app if the app is not opened / launched often enough, and this "feature" is turned on by default and must be turned off in the app permissions screen by the user.
 This can be especially problematic for apps that are often "set and forget" like Tailwind.
 Many customers rarely open / launch the app because the auto-open is, well, automatic as are most other features.
 Our integrations with many smart home platforms further reduce the need for our app to be launched.

-If you don't want to see this notification, there are some options available:
+If we are able to find a reliable solution that only displays the silent notification while driving we will certainly implement it.
+In the meantime, if you don't want to see this notification, there are some options available:

 Option #1